Language Mixers IV: Text Compression and Memory Models

 It may be wondered why text compression ability is important: even if large language models achieve 2x or 4x the compression of commonly used algorithms like gzip, they are thousands of times more computationally expensive to actually run and thus not preferred today (although this may change in the future).
 The answer is that effective compression from many to one token allows one to design architectures that have interesting properties such as extended context windows or meta-context guidance, which we will investigate under the broad name of ‘memory’.

-We will first tweak the autoencoder mixer architecture to try to obtain optimal text compression in fixed compute budgets before using this information to attempt to test whether one can obtain better text compression ratios than the current best methods (ie large transformers).
+We will first tweak the autoencoder mixer architecture to try to obtain optimal text compression in fixed compute budgets before using this information to attempt to test whether one can obtain better text compression ratios than the current best methods (which are large causal language modeling transformers).
 We will conclude by examining the suitability of autoencoding embeddings for extending generative language model context with sub-quadratic complexity using encoder embeddings.

 Transformer-based autoencoders train and scale poorly